 Given enough time and the right tools, any lock can be broken, but there are ways to reduce the likelihood of theft.
 Always be sure to lock your bike with a sturdy U-lock, even if you think you will only be away from it for a short time.

 Use the U-lock to secure your bike frame and at least one wheel.
-Cables can be used in addition to U-locks to secure both wheels and your seat.
+Cables can be used in addition to U-locks to secure both wheels and your seat (see diagram right).

 Consider a trip to your local bike shop to buy additional security devices such as locking quick release skewers and seat post bolts; they are far less expensive than replacing stolen wheels and seats.

 Be sure to lock to something solid and permanent.
 If you need to lock to a sign post, make sure the sign cannot be easily pulled out of the ground.

 If possible, lock your bike in a highly visible area that is close to your destination.
 Before you leave, be sure to take with you anything that can be removed from your bike such as unlocked wheels, seats, lights, bike bags, etc. Remember, if you can take it off, so can someone else.

+Locking technique:

+Are buildings required to have bike parking?

+Yes.
+Title 11, Chapter 21 provides a list of building types and the amount and type of bike parking required.
+For example, residential buildings of more than 8 units require one bicycle parking space for every three units.
+For more information visit waba.org/parking